 Click Through Rate (CTR) – The percentage of users that saw an advert compared to how many clicked it.
-If the ad was seen 100 times and clicked on 40 times, you would have a 40% click through rate.
+If the ad was seen 100 times and clicked on 40 times, you would have a 40% click-through rate.

 Cloak – When you show different content to search engines and humans.
 Usually serving up a highly optimized page to search engine bots and an entirely different page to human visitors.

 Content Management System (CMS) – A user-friendly system to manage and publish a range of content online including text, images & videos.
-This blog is run on the WordPress CMS.

 Content Spinning – When you take a seed piece of content and ‘spin’ it with alternative words and sentences to produce hundreds of unique articles.

 Conversion – When a user takes the desired action.
 Perhaps signing up for an email list or buying a product, that user has ‘converted’.

 Conversion Rate – The percentage of people that convert.
 For example, if 4 out of 10 visitors buy a product you have a 40% conversion rate.

 Cookie – A text file that is used by web browsers and websites to store data such as login sessions or to track your activity across a site.

 Copywriting – The use of words to create compelling text usually used to sell products or capture people’s attention.